-TECHNOLOGY AREA(S): Ground Sea, Nuclear, Weapons, Bio Medical, Sensors, Electronics, Chem Bio Defense, Space Platform, Materials, Information Systems, Human Systems, Air Platform, Battlespace
+TECHNOLOGY AREAS: Ground Sea; Nuclear; Bio Medical; Sensors; Electronics; Chem Bio Defense; Space Platform; Materials; Information Systems; Air Platform; Battlespace

-OBJECTIVE: This is a Department of the Air Force (DAF) Topic in partnership with AFWERX, please see the above DAF Topic instructions for further details.
+OBJECTIVE: This is a Department of the Air Force (DAF) open topic in partnership with AF Ventures; please see the CSO instructions for further details.
 A Phase I award will be completed over three months with a maximum award value of \$50,000.
 Phase II efforts may be awarded for a maximum period of 15 months with a maximum award value of \$750,000.
 The objective of this topic is to solicit innovative dual-purpose technologies or solutions, such as those not actively being requested by AF.
 Additionally, this topic is intended to incentivize small business commercialization of cutting-edge research while also strengthening the US industrial base.
 This topic is intended for companies that can complete a feasibility study and prototype validated concepts in accelerated Phase I and II schedules.
 This topic is aimed at later stage research and development efforts rather than "front-end" or basic R/R&D.

 DESCRIPTION: DAF is a large and complex organization sharing many functions with the commercial sector.
 DAF is interested in exploring innovative technology domains with clear prospective or realized commercial value and their application to AF operations, i.e., dual-purpose technologies or solutions.
 It is not possible for AF to specifically solicit every potentially relevant technological area.
 Instead, this topic is intended to be an open call for specific ideas and technologies to include concepts or technologies not currently solicited.
 It is important potential solutions have a high probability of keeping pace with technological change.
 Therefore, it should be closely tied to prospective commercial offerings helping support the AF solution's development.
 This topic is meant to facilitate Government stakeholders' solution development rapidly and at low cost.

 Proposals will be peer reviewed based on the criteria below.
-Selections will represent best value to the Government considering the following factors which are of descending importance:
+Selections will represent best value to the Government considering the following factors which are of equal importance: